OfficialTeamUIX/UIX-Lite/README.md

 ## How-To (Manual)

 * DO NOT USE ON AN UNMODIFIED XBOX.
 It won’t work, and you'll brick your Xbox.
-Make sure you have a modchip or softmod installed that doesnt rely on the dashboard files to boot.
+Make sure you have a modchip or softmod installed that doesn't rely on the dashboard files to boot.
 * DO NOT DELETE YOUR ORIGINAL MS DASHBOARD FILES.
 SIMPLY REPLACE THE EXISTING FILES WITH THE MODIFIED FILES ONLY.
 KEEP ANY UNMODIFED FILES.
 * Download VisualXIP from the Tools page.
 * Copy the unmodified 5960 Dashboard files to a directory on your computer.